 The air quality analysis described in the Monument Butte Final EIS drew on the data and results of the Utah Air Resource Management Strategy (ARMS) Modeling Project (BLM 2014), a comprehensive regional modeling study.
 The ARMS Modeling Project is a cumulative assessment of potential future air quality impacts associated with predicted oil and gas activity in the Basin.
 The ARMS Modeling Project provides data, models, and estimates of future air quality impacts to facilitate BLM's future NEPA and land use planning efforts.
-The CMAQ photochemical modeling system was used, primarily because if its ability to replicate observed wintertime ozone formation and timing in the Basin.
+The CMAQ photochemical modeling system was used, primarily because if its ability to replicate observed wintertime ozone formation and timing in the Basin (BLM 2014).
 To analyze potential future year impacts, model simulations were conducted for a "typical year" based on annualized 2010 emissions, and for four 2021 scenarios reflecting differing levels of emissions controls.
 Cumulative air quality impacts within the Basin were assessed for criteria pollutants and AQRVs.

-As discussed previously, the Monument Butte development project is an example of recent oil and gas development proposal in the Basin.
+As discussed previously, the Monument Butte development project is an example of a recent oil and gas development proposal in the Basin.
 If the Monument Butte project were developed, crude oil produced from the Monument Butte wells potentially could be transported on the proposed rail line.
 The Monument Butte EIS considers the environmental impact of developing and operating a total of 5,750 new wells, including both vertical and horizontal wells.
 OEA recognizes that the characteristics of other potential future oil and gas development projects in the cumulative impact study area could differ from those in the Monument Butte oil field, but there are no available data on the characteristics of other potential future oil and gas development projects.
-Because the Monument Butte EIS provides the best available data source on oil and gas development projects in the Basin, OEA adopted the assumptions and inputs from the Monument Butte EIS to assess cumulative air impacts.
-OEA assumed that future oil and gas field development in the cumulative impacts study area would have characteristics similar to those described for the Monument Butte project, including the types and numbers of equipment, trucks, and commuter vehicles that would be required, and that construction emissions on a per-well or per-facility basis would also be similar to those estimated for Monument Butte.
+Because the Monument Butte EIS provides the best available data source on oil and gas development projects in the Cumulative impacts study area would have characteristics similar to those described for the Monument Butte project, including the types and numbers of equipment, trucks, and commuter vehicles that would be required, and that construction emissions on a per-well or per-facility basis would also be similar to those estimated for Monument Butte.